mkrul/pet-registry/project.md

 ## Completed Tasks

+### Conversation Email Notification

+**Objective**: Alert report owners when a new conversation is initiated, respecting their email preferences.

+**Changes Made**:
+1. Updated `Conversations::Upsert` to detect first-time conversation creation and enqueue a notification email via `NotificationMailer`.
+2. Guards against users who disabled `send_email_for_conversation`, defaulting to opt-in when the preference is unset.
+3. Email copy highlights the initiator, references the report title when available, and links recipients directly to their dashboard conversation thread with a settings-based unsubscribe link.

+**Result**:
+- Report owners receive timely alerts when someone starts a new conversation about their listings, keeping engagement high without ignoring opt-out settings.

 ### Email Notification Template

 **Objective**: Provide a reusable notification mailer with branded styling for future email alerts (account, pet, and system updates).